PNCA To Hold Ajrak Exhibition Sep 24 - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :Pakistan National Council of Arts (PNCA) will hold an Ajrak Exhibition titled "Indigo Hands" to highlight the particular culture of Sindh region here on September 24.

-He said that Sindhi 'Ajrak and Topi' was also be exhibited and exhibition would prolong till 4th of October to celebrate the Sindh Culture.
+He said that Sindhi 'Ajrak and Topi' will also be exhibited and exhibition would continue till 4th of October to celebrate the Sindh Culture.

 Renowned Sindhi Singers Saif Samejo will present Musical show of Sindhi Folk songs to enthrall the audience with his exceptional performance.

-He said that Sindh is the land of colors, contrast and historically rich province of Pakistan adding that Sindh is the richest Indus Civilization.
+He said that Sindh was the land of colors, contrast and historically rich province of Pakistan adding that Sindh was the richest Indus Civilization.